easttennesseecc-star/Q-Top-Dog-IDE/STRATEGIC_ADVANTAGE_PLAYBOOK.md

 └─ Risk Mitigation: Enterprise can acquire you if they want = reduced risk

 The Script:
-├─ Enterprise CTO: "Q-IDE is unproven"
+├─ Enterprise CTO: "Top Dog is unproven"
-├─ Q-IDE Pitch: "GitHub has 10,000 engineers, ships 1 major feature per quarter" │              "We have 5 engineers, ship 50 features per month" │              "You want innovation or bureaucracy?"
+├─ Top Dog Pitch: "GitHub has 10,000 engineers, ships 1 major feature per quarter" │              "We have 5 engineers, ship 50 features per month" │              "You want innovation or bureaucracy?"
 ├─ Enterprise: "But where are case studies?"
-├─ Q-IDE Pitch: "You'd be first.
+├─ Top Dog Pitch: "You'd be first.
 And we'll move FAST for you."
 │              "GitHub took 6 months to add multi-LLM.
 We can do it in 3 weeks."
 └─ Enterprise: "I'm interested."